akeneo/pim-helpcenter/content/md/products-super-power/how-to-use-the-product-grid.md

 ::: tips
 You can define your own default product grid filters in your user account, refer to the section “Change your default preferences”.

-If no default filters are set in your user account, the PIM will use the system attributes as default product grid filters: family, groups, status, completeness, creation date, updated date, product identifier and permissions.
+If no default filters are set in your user account, the PIM will use the system attributes as default product grid filters: family, groups, status, complete, complete product, creation date, updated date, product identifier and permissions.
 :::

 ::: info